 Before you resign yourself to accumulating debt through student loans or credit cards, make sure you have accessed all available scholarship resources.
 You may have already received some scholarships for your academic work in high school, and some may be given to you by your college as part of your financial aid package, but your best strategy is to go out and search for more yourself.

 Have your parents find out if their place of work offers scholarships.
 Perhaps your local church or the national denomination has money available.
-Watch the community newspapers for local businesses and community organizations that make scholarship funds available.
+Watch community newspapers for local businesses and community organizations that make scholarship funds available.
 Minority students, children of veterans, students with specific medical conditions, and students entering certain professions may be eligible for various scholarships.
 There are scholarships for almost any interest imaginable, but you will never know for sure what is available if you do not ask.

 - Don’t Stop Looking: There are late deadline scholarships and scholarships you can only apply for after completing one year of college.
 New scholarships come out all the time.

 - Don’t Count Yourself Out: You may think you don’t have what it takes to qualify for scholarships, but there are some sponsors which understand this feeling.
-USA Today provides a list of at least 6 Scholarships Any Student Can Win, but a dedicated search will surely yield more.